-The Zacks Analyst Blog Highlights: KB Home, Lennar Corp, Toll Brothers and Tri Pointe Homes
+The Zacks Analyst Blog Highlights: KB Home, Lennar Corp, Toll Brothers and TRI Pointe Homes

 For Immediate Release

-Chicago, IL – July 19, 2021 – Zacks.com announces the list of stocks featured in the Analyst Blog.
+Chicago, IL – July 26, 2021 – Zacks.com announces the list of stocks featured in the Analyst Blog.
 Every day the Zacks Equity Research analysts discuss the latest news and events impacting stocks and the financial markets.
-Stocks recently featured in the blog include: KB Home (KBH - Free Report) , Lennar Corp.
-(LEN - Free Report) , Toll Brothers, Inc. (TOL - Free Report) and Tri Pointe Homes, Inc. (TPH - Free Report) .
+Stocks recently featured in the blog include: KB Home (KBH - Free Report) , Lennar Corporation (LEN - Free Report) , Toll Brothers, Inc. (TOL - Free Report) and TRI Pointe Homes, Inc. (TPH - Free Report) .

 Here are highlights from Friday’s Analyst Blog: